 If you consider yourself an expert in a sports or fitness trade, then there is a lot of opportunity in launching your own training facility.
-In fact, the health club industry brings in a whopping $87.2 billion, and is expected to grow each year.
+In fact, the health club industry brings in a whopping $87.2 billion annually, and is expected to grow each year.
 While this presents an excellent business opportunity, there are numerous factors to consider as you embark on this new entrepreneurial journey.
 So here’s a handy guide to help you get started.

 4 Keys to Launching a Training Facility

 Before diving head first into any business, it’s important to thoroughly research related aspects to gain a better understanding of the opportunities and challenges that lie ahead.
 It’s incredibly risky to plunge into a business without knowing the demand for the service or the external environment that accompanies it.
 Your business plan should include the following:

 - A strong guiding mission statement and purpose

 It’s vital that new business owners understand that the team you develop will determine the success of the venture, so build your team carefully.
 Whether you’re starting off small or building an empire, it is vitally important to recruit team members who share your drive, expertise, passion, and values.
 First and foremost, you’ll want a staff that can provide professional instruction coupled with a positive attitude that will foster consistent player development.
 This will build credibility amongst clientele.
 Essentially, you want an educated team that is good at what you do; training athletes.
 If you’re producing results, word travels fast.